- 1 tablespoon butter

 - 3 cans (14-1/2 ounces each) reduced-sodium chicken broth or vegetable broth

 - 1 package (9 ounces) refrigerated cheese tortellini

 - 1 can (14-1/2 ounces) diced tomatoes with green chilies, undrained

-- In a large saucepan, saute garlic in butter for 1 minute.
-Stir in the broth.
-Bring to a boil.
-Add tortellini; cook for 7-9 minutes or until tender.
-Stir in the tomatoes and spinach; heat through.
-Yield: 5 servings.
+- In a large saucepan, heat butter over medium heat; saute garlic until tender, about 1 minute.
+Stir in broth; bring to a boil.
+Add tortellini; cook, uncovered, until tender, 7-9 minutes.
+Stir in tomatoes and spinach; heat through.
+Yield: 6 servings.

 Reviews for Garlic Tortellini Soup

 "This was super easy to make and I loved the flavor.
 The chilies really made the difference.
 Even my husband liked it."

 "soothing and warming on a cold winter night. next time will add more garlic (we love it so.) also maybe a mix of cheese and meat tortellini."

 "AMAZING dish.
 Quick, easy, and TASTEY.
 I added 3 garlic cloves instead and used a four cheese tortellini.
 Low sodium chicken broth did well for me as well as low sodium italian herb diced tomatoes.
 Perfect for a cold winter evening!"

 "Quick.
 Easy.
 And just a few ingredients.
 I used fresh spinach instead though.
 Yummy!
 If you are concerned about sodium, I used lower sodium broth to decrease it.
 It was still great."